JAC77Games/JACC-1.4-/README.md

-# JACC-1.4-
+# JACC Programming Language
-JACC 1.4 is a programming language made in Scratch.
+JACC is a programming language made in Scratch.